 Here are specific metrics that you can manage and assign to your social media campaigns:

 - Estimated budget / actual budget spent

-- Goal metric / achieved metric (e.g. goal # of followers)
+- Goal metric / achieved metric (e.g., goal # of followers, number of sales, etc.)

 Once the social media campaign metrics are clear, track and report outcomes via individual tasks in a campaign management solution like Wrike.

 How to analyze the success of your campaign

 No matter what your chosen campaign goal is, measuring its effectiveness is key.
 To optimize your resources, you’ll want an accurate picture of campaign performance.

 The easiest way of analyzing the success of your social media campaign is by reviewing the results and how they measure up against your campaign goals.

 For instance, if an eCommerce company had a goal to grow their Instagram account to 20k followers by the third quarter of the year, that is a very specific and easily measurable result.

 The following metrics are all indicators of success when it comes to analyzing social media campaigns.